MukhtarSulaiman/HotelBookingPage_2_28072021/README.md

-# Name of the project: Reservia
+# Name of the project : Reservia

 Reservia represents as a prototype of an online hotel booking page.
 I developed this project as my remote training at Openclassrooms